You have the ability to teach yourself anything. And we mean anything. Any skill you want.

 Lack of talent is one of the first excuses people turn to when struggling with a new skill.
 They take a few classes, read a few books, try a new skill, and when they fail they simply tell themselves that the failure made sense because they weren’t smart enough.

 As I noted earlier, none of us is born with talent.
-The reason people seem naturally gifted at something is that early on, they likely became “ignited” in the learning process, and kept their motivation high throughout as a result.
+The reason people seem naturally gifted at something is that early on, they likely became “ignited” in the upskill, and kept their motivation high throughout as a result.

 According to Daniel Coyle, who we mentioned before: